 1. Orientation to campus resources for startups

--Students will work in small groups to explore sections of a virtual tour of campus resources including courses and programs, accelerators, work spaces, library resources, community resources and report back to the group on their findings
+- Students will explore campus resources including courses and programs, accelerators, workspaces, library resources, community resources and more

 2. Introduction to invention disclosures and research commercialization processes at U of T

 - Through activity-based learning, students will learn about invention disclosures and when inventions warrant patenting (20 min)